ScottON/ScottON/_projects/2021-05-11-marketing-experience.md

 ## Other
 I’m constantly reading books related to marketing, sales, and writing.
 It's a never-ending process to ensure my writing consistently uses the most powerful techniques.

 Lastly, I’m in regular contact with multiple six-figure copywriters.
 They began as mentors and have grown into a trusted network of friends.
 We share insider knowledge about what works best across a range of industries.
-Working with me, your business gets direct access to their marketing knowledge.

 <blockquote>“This is one of my favorite emails I've received this year!” –  Jacob McMillen | #1 U.S. search result for ‘copywriter’</blockquote>

+<blockquote>"I've known Scott for some time and have seen his work.
+He has a great understanding of copywriting principles and is a very helpful, charming, easy-going guy, making it a pleasure to chat and work with him.
+Definitely a copywriter you should keep on your radar!" – Victor Mutta | Lead Copywriter at UnfairCopy</blockquote>

 <blockquote>“My relationship with Scott has been an incredible asset for my business.
 Every time I implement his suggestions, the results are mind-blowing” – Jonathan Beaudoin-S | Chief Marketing Consultant at Bonaventure & Associates</blockquote>